GilchristTech/flef/README.md

 ./install.sh
 ```

-\* The sync features are written in Perl, and so Perl is
+\* The sync features are written in Perl, and also uses SSH
+and `rsync`.
+These are all dependencies if the sync features
-an optional dependency.
-Perl was chosen because it comes
+are used.
+Perl was chosen because it comes installed on the
-installed on the vast majority of \*nix systems, and is
+vast majority of \*nix systems, and is unlikely require any
-unlikely require any additional setup, allowing the sync
+additional setup, allowing the sync functionality to install
-functionality to install `flef` for a user on another
+`flef` for a user on another machine over SSH without
-machine over SSH without touching a package manager.
+touching a package manager.

 ### Alias-source installation